Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

 - Corsica has a similarly turbulent past, and was a bone of contention between Pisa and Genoa, then Genoa and Aragon.
 Rebellion against Genoese rule finally led to the establishment of a republic under Pasquale Paoli, but when Genoa sold her remaining Corsican towns to France, French troops arrived in overwhelming numbers.

 These four beautiful islands can all be explored on an Odyssey Traveller escorted small group tour for seniors.
-Read on to learn more about the key destinations and main highlights we visit in Malta, Sicily, Sardinia and Corsica.
+Read on to learn more about the popular destinations, main highlights, heritage sites and hidden gems we visit in Malta, Sicily, Sardinia and Corsica.

 The tiny Republic of Malta is right in the centre of the Mediterranean, midway between Sicily and Tunisia.
 It consists of the island of Malta itself, the smaller adjacent island of Gozo, the even smaller Comino, and other islets.
 Much of Malta’s rocky landscape is cut into terraces for farming, but the Maltese have always depended on fishing and seafaring.
 Malta is exploiting its sunshine and beaches, and above all its history, attracting tourists and film-makers.